Buying Medicine in Turkey: A Foreign Student’s ...

 AspectEgyptTurkeyQatar

-Scenario – Buying A Medicine Without a Residential Permit
+Scenario – Buying Medicine Without a Residence Permit

 TL;DR

-• Turkish pharmacies can be identified by a red “E” sign.
+• Pharmacies are marked with a red “E” sign.